heinpen/Project-starter-webpack/README.md

 ## Usage

-Run the command below in directory where you cloned project starter:
+Run the command below in directory where you've cloned project-starter:

 ### `npm i`